justin-marian/bmp-operations/README.md

 ## Memory Management

 To ensure there are no memory leaks, we recommend regularly checking with `Valgrind`,  memory debugging, memory leak detection.
-Running your program through Valgrind will help identify where your program might be leaking memory.
+Running program through Valgrind will help identify where your program might be leaking memory.

 ```bash
 valgrind --leak-check=full --show-leak-kinds=all ./interactive